syncfusion-content/wpf-docs/wpf/Scheduler/appointments.md

 documentation: ug
 ---

-## Appointments
+# Appointments

 Scheduler control has a built-in capability to handle the appointment arrangement internally based on the [ScheduleAppointmentCollection](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.ScheduleAppointmentCollection.html).
-[ScheduleAppointment](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.ScheduleAppointment.html) is a class that contains the details of the scheduled appointment.
+[ScheduleAppointment](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSchedule.WPF~Syncfusion.UI.Xaml.Schedule.ScheduleAppointment.html) is a class that contains the details of the scheduled appointment and `ScheduleAppointment` has binding support for binding with custom objects.

 {% tabs %}
 {% highlight xaml %}